Roland Rudd: Politics

 Rudd believes in electoral reform and campaigned in support of the introduction of the Alternative vote system in the British referendum of 2011.
 The proposal failed.
-He is strongly in favour of British engagement with Europe, and is chairman of Business for New Europe, a member of the Centre for European Reform's advisory board, and Chair of the People's Vote campaign.
-As chairman of the People's Vote campaign, he oversaw a boardroom coup that ended up destroying the campaign at a critical juncture in UK politics.
+He is strongly in favour of British engagement with Europe, and is chairman of Business for New Europe, a member of the Centre for European Reform's advisory board, and was Chair of the People's Vote campaign.
+As chairman of the People's Vote campaign, he oversaw a boardroom coup that ended up destroying the campaign at a critical juncture in UK politics (see below).

 Rudd is a supporter of the Labour Party and is close to a number of Labour politicians.
-Lord Mandelson is godfather to one of Rudd's children and Rudd campaigned for Mandelson in his Hartlepool constituency in the 2001 general election.
+Peter Mandelson is godfather to one of Rudd's children and Rudd campaigned for Mandelson in his Hartlepool constituency in the 2001 general election.
 Rudd was one of the "Four Wise Men" who advised Blair in 2007 on life after leaving office.
 Rudd has also been linked to Ed Balls and Tessa Jowell of Labour, and Nick Clegg of the Liberal Democrats.
 He subsequently damaged his relationship with many figures in the Labour Party and elsewhere in politics due to his controversial role in the demise of the People's Vote campaign in 2019.

 Other appointments

-Rudd is a trustee of the Royal Opera House, the Speakers for Schools programme, and the Tate.
-He was also a trustee of the Garden Bridge Trust.
-He is a non-executive director of the Army Board, patron of the NSPCC, and was a governor of Wellington College.
-Rudd became a governor of Millfield schools in 2016 and was appointed chairman of the governors.
+Rudd has been Chair of Tate since 2021.
+He serves as Specially Appointed Commissioner at the Royal Hospital Chelsea and is an ambassador for the Alzheimer’s Society.
+He is currently Chair of Governors at Millfield School, a trustee for the Speakers for Schools programme, and a trustee for the Made by Dyslexia campaign.
+Rudd is a trustee of the Bayreuth Festival and was on the Board of the Royal Opera House from 2011 to 2017.
 He is a visiting fellow at Oxford University's Centre for Corporate Reputation, part of the Saïd Business School.